 The windows that would be formed on the southern elevation would be of an appropriate size for the location, would help activate what is currently a windowless gable elevation and would add to the character of the area.
-The aluminium frames and shuttering are also considered acceptable and would not be detrimental to the architectural merit of the building.
+The aluminium frames and shuttering are also considered acceptable and would not be detrimental to the character of the Conservation Area.